davesteele/argparse_formatter/README.md

 Note that **ParagraphFormatter** is implemented by overriding two private methods in the default **argparse** formatter, and that the internals of that class are not considered part of the **argparse** API.
-There is therefore a risk that the code may break with a future standard library release.
+There is therefore a small risk that the code may break with a future standard library release.
 The module has been tested across Python versions.

 Demo